Tanis (fossil site): Site description

-The site was originally a point bar - a gently sloped crescent-shaped area of deposit that accumulates on the inside bend of streams and rivers below the slip-off slope.
+The site was originally a point bar—a gently sloped crescent-shaped area of deposit that accumulates on the inside bend of streams and rivers below the slip-off slope.
 Point bars are common in mature or meandering streams.
-DePalma gave the name Tanis to both the site and the river.
+Both the site and the river are called Tanis.

 From the size of the deposits beneath the flood debris, the Tanis River was a "deep and large" river with a point bar that was towards the larger size found in Hell's Creek, suggesting a river tens or hundreds of meters wide.
-The river flowed Eastward (other than impact driven waves), with inland being to the West; Tanis itself was therefore in an ancient river valley close to the Westward shore of the Interior Seaway.
-Although other flooding is evidenced in Hells Creek, the Tanis deposit does not appear to relate to any other Marine transgression (inland shoreline movement) known to have taken place.
-The original paper describes the river in technical detail:
+The river flowed eastward from an inland area to the west, and the site itself was in an ancient river valley close to the western shore of the Interior Seaway.
+Although other flooding is evidenced in Hells Creek, the Tanis deposit does not appear to relate to any other known marine transgression (inland shoreline movement).